 Average Weather in Pärnu Estonia

-In Pärnu, the temperature typically varies from 20°F to 72°F over the course of the year, and is rarely below 0°F or above 82°F.
+In Pärnu, the summers are comfortable and partly cloudy and the winters are long, freezing, dry, windy, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 20°F to 72°F and is rarely below 0°F or above 82°F.

 The warm season lasts for 3.2 months, from May 29 to September 5, with an average daily high temperature above 64°F. The hottest day of the year is July 25, with an average high of 72°F and low of 55°F.